Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 3. Configure Parameters

 After choosing the transformation type, you need to configure the specific parameters you want to allow, exclude or enrich the event with.
 Enter the relevant parameter names and specify any values as needed.
-We are going to add to our example e-commerce events retrieved from Firestore (Currency you cannot pull from Firestore).
+For our example, we are going to add e-commerce events retrieved from Firestore (Currency you cannot pull from Firestore).

 Tip: TAGGRS has a link to the Google Service Account that allows you to use Firestore i.c.m.
 Profit tracking.